-Finance 101 for Startups – key finance and accounting considerations for startups that are Pre-Seed or Seed – the formula for getting bookkeeping and accounting right from the start.
+Startup Finance 101 – key finance and accounting considerations for startups that are Pre-Seed or Seed – the formula for getting bookkeeping and accounting right from the start.

 I will be sharing a series of blogs over the next few months which will provide guidance on the best practices for finance, accounting and tax for venture-backed startups from seed to scale.
 This four-part series will cover the following topics:

-- Finance 101: Best practices in setting up bookkeeping, accounting and tax for Pre-Seed and Seed companies
+- Finance 101: Best practices in setting up bookkeeping, accounting, and tax preparation services for startups including Pre-Seed and Seed companies

 - Finance 102: Overview of strategic finance requirements for companies approaching their Series A raise